geotools/geotools/docs/user/library/main/jts.rst

    :start-after: // orthodromicDistance start
    :end-before: // orthodromicDistance end

-Internally this method makes use of GeodeticCalculator which offers a more general purpose solution able to take the distance between any two points (even if they are provided in different coordiante reference systems).
+Internally this method makes use of ``GeodeticCalculator`` which offers a more general purpose solution able to take the distance between any two points (even if they are provided in different coordinate reference systems).

 Transform
 ^^^^^^^^^

-You can make use of *MathTransform** directly - it has methods for feeding **DirectPosition** instances in one at a time, transforming, and returning a modified **DirectPosition**.
+You can make use of ``MathTransform`` directly - it has methods for feeding ``DirectPosition`` instances in one at a time, transforming, and returning a modified ``DirectPosition``.

-The problem is our JTS Geometry instances are built out of **Coordinate** instances rather than using **DirectPosition**.
+The problem is our JTS Geometry instances are built out of ``Coordinate`` instances rather than using ``DirectPosition``.

 The **JTS** utility class defines a helper method for this common activity::